39bytes/fuzzy-eqsat/report/main.typ

 @fig:solution-plots b) shows that the Pareto fronts for truncated SVD and truncated SVD + pruning are very close together, unlike the MLP case where there is a sizable gap.

-In all cases, it is evident that going past 10% error results in diminishing returns in terms of cost reduction.
+In all cases, it is evident that going past 10% error results in diminishing returns.
 This can be seen in @fig:solution-plots b), the Pareto front has a very steep downwards slope up to 10% error before flattening out quickly.
 The MLP does not seem to hit these diminishing returns until around 40% error.